Shopify/polaris/documentation/guides/migrating-from-v11-to-v12.md

 <BlockStack[^>\w](?:[^>]|\n)*?gap
 ```

-> [!NOTE]
-> The RegExp you use here will depend on if you've run component migrations.
-If you have not then use `VerticalStack` if you have then use `BlockStack`.

 </details>

 <details>
   <summary>Check RegExp for outdated <code>&lt;HorizontalStack/InlineStack  gap="..." /&gt;</code> props</summary>

+> [!NOTE]
+> The RegExp you use here will depend on if you've run component migrations.
+If you have not then use `HorizontalStack` if you have then use `InlineStack`.

 ```
 <HorizontalStack[^>\w](?:[^>]|\n)*?gap